 To save time (and free up prime stovetop real estate), you can prepare the turkey stock in advance.
 You can then store the stock in the refrigerator until you are ready to use it the next day.
 Unfortunately, we cannot make the whole gravy in advance because putting the gravy together requires those turkey drippings which will only be ready once the turkey is ready.
 The thought of that kind of sends me into panic mode so thank goodness the gravy only takes about 10-15 minutes to come together!!
 Breathes sigh of relief.

-After roasting that bird for hours you will end up with about a cup of drippings, or as I like to call it, a cup of Thanksgiving heaven.
-Don’t be alarmed if you think a cup not enough.
+After roasting that bird for a few hours you will end up with about a cup of drippings, or as I like to call it, a cup of Thanksgiving heaven.
+Don't be alarmed if you think a cup not enough.
 It is more than enough.
 That cup of all-encompassing mixture of holiday seasonings and flavour goes a long way.
 Way longer than any package of powdered gravy ever can.
 We will use those juicy drippings to create a roux and we will be adding our turkey stock to bulk it up.

 What is a roux?

 A roux is a fancy word for a cooked mixture used to thicken sauces and gravies.
 It is a mixture of one part fat (oil from turkey drippings) and one part flour which thickens the sauce without making it clumpy.
 If you recall, I used a roux in my classic baked macaroni and cheese recipe.